MikeRogers0/puma-ngrok-tunnel/README.md

 ### Adding the gem

 I've automated these steps into an `app:template` which can be found on [Rails Bytes](https://railsbytes.com/templates/xkjseg).
-However, if you'd like to install it manually following these steps:
+However, if you'd like to install it manually follow these steps:

 1. Add this line to your application's `Gemfile`: